Congratulations! You just successfully recruited a new sales hot shot.

 Will they be shadowing someone?

 Then carefully pick who you want your new hire to learn from.
-Don’t just grab whomever is free on the sales floor.
+Don’t just grab whoever is free on the sales floor.

 They should embody the good work habits and positive attitude necessary to succeed.